MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-08.md

 ### 6. Add the Move With Pan (Script) component

 In the Hierarchy window, select all the **Cube child objects**, then in the Inspector window, use the **Add Component** button to add the **Move With Pan (Script)** component to all the cubes:

-> [!TIP]
-> For a reminder on how to select multiple objects in the Hierarchy window, tou can refer to the [Add the Manipulation Handler (Script) component to all the objects](mrlearning-base-ch4.md#1-add-the-manipulation-handler-script-component-to-all-the-objects) instructions.

 With all the cubes still selected, click-and-drag the **PanGesture** object to the **Pan Input Source** field: